This week I led a professional development session for teachers, “Vitamin P: Boosting the Use of Poetry in the Literacy Block.”

 “Please bring these permission slips home to your moms and dads.”

-Life is just different for kids of GLBT parents.
+Life is just different for kids of LGBTQ parents.
 They navigate awkward questions, tricky social situations, and heteronormative language on a daily basis.

 We’ll offer insights and strategies for writing about families with same-sex and single parents, focusing on gay and lesbian-led families as well as those with bisexual and transgender parents.
 How can writers realistically portray characters with parents who are gay, lesbian, bisexual or transgender?
 How will these various family structures affect our characters (from early childhood to middle grade through adolescence)?